Emma palmer

 Despite never touching a live human brain, I have seen them and seen their activity.
 I have performed dozens of EEGs on willing volunteers to study things like their attentional processes and visual memory.
 The first time I saw those brain waves was amazing and somewhat nostalgic.
 My curiosity about the brain began about 15 years ago when I had to get my neurologist gave me an EEG.
 I remember being so enthralled and confused by the fact that this doctor man could see things from inside my brain.
 Even now, I desperately want to understand myself further by visualizing the structures of my brain.
 I am currently taking neuroanatomy as part of my PhD program curriculum.
 I am learning about all of the structures and pathways that make being a living, breathing, feeling, thinking human possible.
 I’ve seen some fMRI images of Zoé’s brain.
 I feel as though just scrolling through the images (in an attempt to study for my exam) has helped me understand her cognition and personality on a fundamental level.
 I long for that same understanding of my own brain.

-*The gif on the left is taken from Emma’s neuroscience bootcamp when she learned more basic imaging techniques upon entering the grad program.
+*The gif is from Emma’s neuroscience bootcamp when she learned more basic imaging techniques upon entering the grad program.
 I don’t claim this video as my own, and rights are reserved to University of Michigan and were used for training purposes.

 ©neptewnsinstagramneptewns@outlook.com